 We visited a Maronite Rite church and will attend the Divine Liturgy this weekend.
 Can you tell us a bit more about this rite, it’s history and what we may expect?

 The Maronite Catholic Church was founded in the Fourth century by St. Maron, an influential monastic leader.
-They have never been out of communion with Rome, although communication was interrupted for many years due to geography.
 The Eucharistic Liturgy is a variation of the Liturgy of St. James, with some Latin traditions mixed in.
 In the twelfth century the Maronites came into contact with French crusaders, and as a result many Latin customs and traditions became incorporated into their worship.
 Since Vatican II, much of the original Syriac tradition has been restored to the Liturgy.

 You will not find an iconostasis, as that is a Byzantine usage.
 Instead, you will find a very intricate but beautiful liturgy, which makes much use of the poetry of St. Ephraim.
 The Eucharistic prayer (anaphora) is said in Aramaic, which is the language spoken by Jesus!
 Communion is distributed by dipping the Body into the Precious Bloood, and placing it on the communicants tongue by hand.
 I hope that you have a wonderful visit.

 What is the Maronite Divine Office like?
 Is is much like the Latin Liturgy of the Hours?

 There is a considerable difference between the Maronite Divine Office and the Latin Liturgy of the Hours.
 Although I have never prayed the Maronite Divine Office, I hear that it is extremely beautiful.
 In the Maronite Church Vespers is called “Ramsho” and Matins is called “Safro.”